hacker223141/cryptomart-fe/README.md

-# WebFeb Hackathon - CryptoMart
+# GFG Hackathon - CryptoMart

 Welcome to **CryptoMart** - revolutionizing e-commerce with blockchain technology.
 This readme provides essential information to get started with our project for the WebFeb Hackathon.